White House pushes back after judge orders restoration of Playboy journalist's credentials

 “Though 'professionalism' has a well-known common meaning, it is inherently subjective and context dependent,” the judge wrote.

-Fox News' Brie Stimson and Meghan Welsh contributed to this report.
+Fox News' Kelliane Jones, Brie Stimson and Meghan Welsh contributed to this report.